NCERT Solutions for Class 7 Science Chapter 1 (Most Probable Questions)

 Answer:

-Isaac Newton – Discovered gravity.
+Isaac Newton – Discovered gravity and explained the laws of motion.

-Alexander Fleming – Discovered penicillin (a medicine).
+Alexander Fleming – Discovered penicillin (a medicine that kills bacteria).
+This led to the development of antibiotics.

 Question 4.
 Why is science called ever-evolving?